rses-dl-course/rses-dl-course.github.io/slides/02_neural_networks.md

 By randomising our training data, training in small `batches` still gets a good approximation of the entire dataset.
 This allows our model to converge faster.

+Note:
+A true gradient descent requires performing backpropagation on ALL data.
+- However this is computationally very expensive.
+- What happens most commonly is that we randomly shuffle our data into smaller batches and perform propagation on each batch
+- This speeds up the process.
+It does however mean that the gradient descent direction might be a bit more convoluted as each batch is less representative of the whole dataset.
 ---

 ### Stochastic gradient descent (batch size = 2)

 <img src="assets/img/stochastic-gradient-descent-dataset.svg"  style="width:60%;"/>

+Note:

+- iteration: a single batch is passed through the network
+- epoch: hte full dataset has passed through the network
 ---

 ### Stochastic gradient descent